EXO’s Kai To Star As Lead in Japanese Drama After ‘Andante’ Kdrama Scandal

 When Kai was cast in the lead role of Andante, the news was not well received by his fans at all.
 As Inquisitr previously reported, there were several fans who objected to the casting because of Kai’s lack of acting experience and questionable talent level.

-Kai has only starred in two web dramas prior to Andante, 7 First Kisses and Choco Bank.
+Kai has only starred in two web dramas before Andante, 7 First Kisses and Choco Bank.
 In 7 First Kisses, he essentially played himself.

 However, Andante will be broadcast on KBS, a major broadcast channel in South Korea and some fans did not– and probably still do not– believe that the Kpop idol has the chops to take on that big of a role.